-Protein Pie Ingredients
+Chocolate Protein Pie Ingredients

 Below you’ll see the mini pie crusts I used.
 You can find a recipe below to make your own and even a microwaveable version.
 If you’d like to use a full-size, reduced fat graham cracker crust, the calories/macros should turn out to be very close.

 You can find these on Amazon here.